 He usually had the last laugh

-James Smolinski has never fully escaped the nickname which for several years — a long time ago — seemed to make sense to us on Russet Lane because he was the youngest of three brothers.
-But then when "Baby Jimmy" Smolinski was about nine years old, another brother was born, Phillip.
-No one ever called this boy "Baby Phillip," but almost everyone continue to call the third Smolinski son "Baby Jimmy."
-He's closing in on his 75th birthday, yet to those who knew him way back when, he's still ... well, you know.
+James Smolinski, who died December 27, 2020, never fully escaped the nickname which for several years — a long time ago — seemed to make sense to us on Russet Lane because he was the youngest of three brothers.
+But then, when "Baby Jimmy" Smolinski was about nine years old, another brother was born, Phillip.
+No one ever called this boy "Baby Phillip," but almost everyone continued to call the third Smolinski son "Baby Jimmy."

 Of the four Smolinski cousins next door, Jimmy was the closest to me in age.
 I was a couple of years older, my sister, Mary, was three years younger than Jimmy.
 Sometimes it seemed he was the middle child in our family.
 He certainly fit right in because he got along with Mary much better in those days than I did.